Roth IRA income limits for 2024

 There is no restriction on the type of investments in the account.
 Investors can invest in any asset class that suits their risk tolerance and financial goals.

-While not always recommended, Roth IRA allows you to withdraw your original dollar contributions (but not the return from them) before reaching retirement, penalty and tax-free.
-Say, you invested $5,000 several years ago.
-And now the account has grown to $15,000.
-You can withdraw your initial contribution of $5,000 without penalties.
+While not always recommended, a Roth IRA allows you to start your original dollar contributions (but not the return from them) before reaching retirement, penalty and tax-free.
+Say you invested $10,000 several years ago.
+And now the account has grown to $20,000.
+You can withdraw your initial contribution of $10,000 without penalties.

-Roth IRA is ideal for investors who are in a lower tax bracket but expect higher taxes in retirement.
-Since most retirement savings sit in 401k and investment accounts, Roth IRA adds a very flexible tax-advantaged component to your investments.
-Nobody knows how the tax laws will change by the time you need to take out money from your retirement accounts.
+A Roth IRA is ideal for investors in a lower tax bracket but expect higher taxes in retirement.
+Since most retirement savings sit in 401k and investment accounts, a Roth IRA adds a flexible tax-advantaged component to your investments.
+Nobody knows how the tax laws will change when you need to take out money from your retirement accounts.
 That is why I highly recommend diversifying your mix of investment accounts and taking full advantage of your Roth IRA.

 No minimum distributions

-Unlike 401k and IRA, Roth IRA doesn’t have any minimum distributions requirements.
-Investors have the freedom to withdraw their savings at their wish or keep them intact indefinitely.
+Unlike 401k and IRA, Roth IRA has no minimum distribution requirements.
+Savers can withdraw their savings as they wish or keep them intact.

 You can’t contribute more than what you earned for the year.
-If you made $4,000, you could only invest $4,000.
+If you made $6,000 in 2024, you could only contribute $6,000 to your Roth.